-When it comes to e-mail, and informal approach, may be what causes some to not give their e-mail the attention that it deserves and requires to be used properly.
-While I can understand that point of view with personal e-mails between family and friends, there is nothing informal about business e-mail communications.
+When it comes to business email, an informal approach may be what causes some to not give their email the attention that it deserves and requires to be used properly.
+While I can understand that point of view with personal emails between family and friends, there is nothing informal about business email communications.

 The above are errors or mistakes in judgment.
-And these actions can cause disgruntled business contacts to point this out to you.
-But do we humbly apologize and learn from the experience?
-For some, no.
+Primarily because we are being too informal.
+And these actions can cause disgruntled business contacts.
+Do we humbly apologize and learn from the experience?

-Part of using technology and e-mail properly for commercial gain is taking the time to think about how your actions can affect the other side.
+Part of using technology and email properly for commercial gain is taking the time to think about how your actions can impact the other side.
 As well as how you can garner the best perception possible.
-That is where my tag line comes from:

-- If you send comments inadvertently to the wrong person that are improper, rude or plain old unacceptable, you need to apologize.
-And, not by e-mail.
-Have some intestinal fortitude and apologize in person or if that is not possible, pick up the telephone!
+- If you send comments inadvertently to the wrong person that are overly informal or improper, you need to apologize.
+And, not by email.
+Have some intestinal fortitude and apologize in person or if that is not possible, pick up our phone.

-- If a contact asks to be removed from your list that they didn’t ask to be on in the first place, promptly, kindly and professionally honor their request and apologize for any inconvenience.
+- If a contact asks to be removed from your list that they didn’t ask to be on in the first place, promptly, kindly and professionally honor their request.
+Include an apology for any inconvenience.
 Only this approach may salvage the relationship.

 - When sending to everyone you know in the To: field thereby exposing your contacts to strangers; all you can do is grovel.
 There is no excuse for this breach of privacy and you need to let your contacts know you have now seen the light and will never do such a thing again.

 Don’t be like so many and point fingers or create excuses when we mess up.
 It is just that attitude that cause many to fail (at their job, in their business, even in their personal life).

 Instead stand out from the crowd and show some humility by reflecting personal accountability for your actions.
 If you make a mistake, don’t compound the issue by offering up excuses as to why you weren’t paying attention.
 That’s a red flag that other issues in your business are probably also not being minded to.